christiangalsterer/httpbeat/README.md

 This will fetch and create all images required for the build process.
 The hole process to finish can take several minutes.

 # Releases

+3.1.1 (2016-12-)

+Bugfix release containing the following changes:
+* Move files into correct place to allow correct bulding with `make package`
+* Move files into correct place to allow correct bulding with `make update`
+* Cleanup of documentation

 3.1.0 (2016-12-23)